Client Welcome Page

 Keep It 100

 For us to work together optimally, as a team, we must have good communication.
-The more honest and direct with me you can be, the better I can try and help you get closer to your goals.
-What we do in the gym is important, but it’s arguable what you do outside the gym is even more important when it comes to your health and fitness goals.
+The more honest and direct with me you can be, the better I can try to help you.
+What we do in the gym is important, but it’s arguable what is done outside the gym is even more important.
+Please be open with me so we can find realistic, sustainable solutions and courses of action that will help aid your health and fitness goals.

 With the abundance of input we are exposed to daily, especially with social media, it can be very easy to compare yourself and your progress to others.
-If this is something you struggle with, please remember to be gentle and loving to yourself; take it day by day and focus on just doing your best. :)
+If this is something you struggle with, please remember to be gentle and loving to yourself; take it day by day and focus on just doing your best.
+You got this!